-- Behavioral problems of children, parents or guardians, which the Director determines to be a continuing physical or emotional hazard to other children and/or staff. - Non-payment or excessive late payments of tuition and/or fees. - Parent or guardian not observing or repeatedly violating the rules, policies and procedures of the Center as outlined in the Family Handbook and/or parent agreement.
-(This includes refusal to abide by the Center illness policy.) - Child has special needs, which we cannot adequately meet with our current staffing patterns or operation. - Physical and/or verbal abuse of staff or children by parent/guardian or child.
+- Behavioral problems of parents or guardians, including but not limited to physical and/or verbal abuse or threats, which the Director determines to be a continuing hazard to children, staff and/or other parents/guardians. - Failure to treat CDC staff and children with respect. - Non-payment or excessive late payments of tuition and/or fees. - Parent or guardian not observing or repeatedly violating the rules, policies and procedures of the Center as outlined in the Family Handbook and/or parent agreement.
+(This includes refusal to abide by the Center illness, drop off or pick up policies.) - Excessive absences impact the child's learning, their classroom environment, and/or teacher's knowledge of the child. - Parent or guardian failing to communicate consistently with teachers and administrators regarding child needs and classroom events and expectations.
+Timely responses to emails, messages in Lillio and phone calls are critical in maintaining a strong home/center relationship.